Dohessiekan/Pipeline_Summative/README.md

  After that:
 just lunch the main.py for the API and you will have all the endpoint

+For the frontend just get the github link for the frontend:

+Clone it
+cd (gitHub code)

+actuvate the environnment: venv\Scripts\activate

+Install the required dependencies: pip install -r requirements.txt

+Lunch the app.py by doing: Python app.py by lunching in the same time the API then you can start doing your prediction on the frontend.

 Models

 This project uses the following models, which have been trained on the credit card fraud detection dataset:

 fraud_detection_model.pkl: A serialized model trained using a classification algorithm (Using vanilla model and RandonForest).

 Frontend

 The frontend is built with FastAPI and provides the following features:

 Data Loading: Load training and testing datasets.